eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 lightweight.
 But the thing that got me, in all honesty, was the brand.
 "Fujitsu laptop" sounds like colour in a William Gibson novel: "crawling into the avionics bay, Case took out a battered Fujitsu refurb, and stuck a JTAG port in the flight computer---".
-I already use [NixOS] and a [trackball][elecom] and a mechanical keyboard, so a laptop that's even more obscure than a ThinkPad is perfect for me.
+I already use NixOS and a [trackball][elecom] and a [mechanical keyboard][mech], so a laptop that's even more obscure than a ThinkPad is perfect for me.
 And it was only 250 AUD.
 So I got it.

 # Secure Boot